Tug & Barge Accidents

 Tug and Barge and Tow Boat Crewmen Injury Claims

-Stacey & Jacobsen, LLP is one of the most experienced maritime personal injury law firms in the nation.
+Stacey & Jacobsen, PLLC is one of the most experienced maritime personal injury law firms in the nation.
 They understand tug, barge and tow boat accident injury claims.
 They know how injuries happen aboard ship and know how those injuries can be prevented.
-Unlike many other maritime lawyers, a partner in Stacey & Jacobsen, LLP has actually worked aboard tug boats.
+Unlike many other maritime lawyers, a partner in Stacey & Jacobsen, PLLC has actually worked aboard tug boats.
 Attorney Jim Jacobsen speaks your language, he understands your job aboard tug and barges, and understands how your injuries will impact your ability to earn a living in the future.

 Federal Maritime law provides special protection to crewmen injured on tugs, barges and tow boats.
 The Jones Act provides an action for negligence against your employer.
 Your employer owes you a duty to provide you with a safe place to work.
 Most injury accidents at sea are preventable if proper safety procedures are followed, a competent crew is provided, and if the ship’s equipment is reasonably safe and properly maintained.
 Under the general maritime law, the vessel owner must provide you with a seaworthy vessel.
 The duty to provide a seaworthy vessel is absolute.
 Under these two maritime laws, the Jones Act and the unseaworthiness doctrine, when a seaman is injured through negligence or unseaworthiness, he is entitled to compensation for injuries, including damages for lost wages, lost wage earning capacity, pain and suffering, disability, disfigurement, loss of enjoyment of life, medical expenses, and more.
 Seaman are also entitled to the no fault remedy of maintenance and cure.
 Under the maintenance and cure doctrine, the employer must, in almost all cases, pay your reasonable medical expenses and a daily living allowance until you have reached maximum medical improvement from your injuries.